 Big views, big vert, just outside North Bend

-The Olallie Project is secured and funded, with Evergreen crews currently working on site.
 The trail starts near Rattlesnake Lake, just a few minutes outside of North Bend and only 40 minutes from Seattle.

 Boxley Blowout historical site.
 The Olallie trail starts at Cedar Butte.
 Just to the SW of Cedar Butte is the site of the Boxley Blowout of 1918 and some interesting geographical features.